UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Calculus ALEKS and Elementary Algebra tests must be taken before a freshman can attend Orientation.

-Students who major in Engineering, Science, Math, Business or Sound Recording Technology will take an online Calculus test called ALEKS utilized by the university's math department.
+Students who major in Engineering, Science, Math, Business, Economics or Sound Recording Technology will take an online Calculus test called ALEKS utilized by the university's math department.
 The ALEKS Placement Test consists of 30 questions covering material from Basic Math through Pre-Calculus.
 The test is open for 24 hours after starting the test and will take approximately 2 - 3 hours to complete.
 Your score will determine placement into your initial Math course.

 If you are not satisfied with your results, you may utilize the program to take the ALEKS test again after 5 hours of review.
 In addition to the score, you will receive a detailed progress report of your strengths and weaknesses and the opportunity to access a six month personalized Preparation and Learning module.
 The module will help you to strengthen your skills throughout the semester and possibly help you receive a higher grade.
 A strong background in Pre-Calculus is imperative for success in Calculus.
 Outside study aids including calculators are not permitted unless provided by the software during the test.